Henryvw/todo_tweeter/README.md

 ##Todo Tweeter
 The test application for Lernwerkstatts programming workshop.

+Check out a preview of the application [here](https://guarded-journey-2204.herokuapp.com/).

 ###How to get started developing

 1. After bundling, create a `.env` file to keep credentials: